David Ford (politician)

-David Ford (born 24 February 1951) is a politician in Northern Ireland, who was leader of the Alliance Party of Northern Ireland from October 2001 until October 2016 and was Northern Ireland Minister of Justice from April 2010 until May 2016.
+David Ford (born 24 February 1951) is a former Northern Irish politician, who was leader of the Alliance Party of Northern Ireland from October 2001 until October 2016 and was Northern Ireland Minister of Justice from April 2010 until May 2016.
 He was a Member of the Northern Ireland Assembly (MLA) for South Antrim from 1998 to 2018.

 Early life

 Ford was born on 24 February 1951 to Irish and Welsh parents and grew up in Orpington, Kent, England.
 Ford was educated at Warren Road Primary School, Orpington and Dulwich College, London.
 He spent summer holidays on his uncle's farm in Gortin, County Tyrone, and moved to Northern Ireland permanently in 1969 when he went to study Economics at Queen's University Belfast (QUB).
 There he joined the university's student Alliance Party grouping.
 After graduating, Ford took a year out to work as a volunteer at the ecumenical Corrymeela Community in Ballycastle, County Antrim, before starting work as a social worker in 1973.